zukunft/zukunft.com/README.md

-by default a verb can be used forward and backward e.g. ABB is a company and companies are ABB, ... if the reverse name is empty, the verb can only be used the forward way if a link should only be used one way for one phrase link, the negative verb is saved verbs are also named as word_links
+by default a verb can be used forward and backward e.g. ABB is a company and companies are ABB, ... if the reverse name is empty, the verb can only be used the forward way if a link should only be used one way for one phrase link, the negative verb is saved verbs are also named as triples
-- trp (TRiPle)             - a triple/sentence, so a word connected to another word with a verb (word_link.php is the related class)
+- trp (TRiPle)             - a triple/sentence, so a word connected to another word with a verb (triple.php is the related class)
 - lnk (LiNK)               - n-to-m connection e.g. between a phrase and a view
 - phr (PHRase)             - transformed triple or word in order to use them together as one object
 - grp (GrouP)              - a group of terms or triples excluding time terms to reduce the number of groups needed and speed up the system